Does Snoring Mean Sleep Apnea?

 Side Effects and Links to Untreated Obstructive Sleep Apnea

-Obstructive Sleep apnea OSA is a sleep disorder that causes breathing to repeatedly stop and start during sleep, which can prevent the body from getting enough oxygen which impacts our heart, brain, and many other areas of our body.
+OSA is a sleep disorder that causes breathing to repeatedly stop and start during sleep, which can prevent the body from getting enough oxygen, which impacts our heart, brain, and many other areas of our body.

 Snoring is the sound made when airflow is partially or totally blocked while sleeping, causing tissues in the throat to vibrate.
-Snoring is one of the most common symptoms of obstructive sleep apnea (OSA), others include:
+Snoring is one of the most common symptoms of OSA.
+Others include:

 Daytime Sleepiness